anirudhb123/monaco-evaluation-analysis/index.md

-## **A Question Understanding Benchmark**
+## **Reasoning over Dozens of Documents**

-Break is a question understanding dataset, aimed at training models to reason over complex questions.
-It features [83,978](https://github.com/allenai/Break) natural language questions, annotated with a new meaning representation, Question Decomposition Meaning Representation (QDMR).
-Each example has the natural question along with its QDMR representation.
-Break contains human composed questions, sampled from [10 leading question-answering benchmarks](#question-answering-datasets) over text, images and databases.
+MoNaCo, a benchmark of More Natural and Complex questions to evaluate the question-answering (QA) skills of language models.
+MoNaCo contains [1,315](https://huggingface.co/datasets/allenai/MoNaCo_Benchmark) time-consuming questions whose solutions involve combining and reasoning over information spanning across dozens of Wikipedia tables and passages.
+Compared to traditional QA benchmarks, the scope of MoNaCo questions is much broader.
+To solve them, models must be proficient at decomposing complex queries, locating hundreds of pieces of information, and reasoning, combining, and aggregating this data effectively.
-This dataset was created by a team of [NLP researchers](#authors) at [Tel Aviv University](https://www.tau-nlp.org/) and [Allen Institute for AI](https://allenai.org/).
+This benchmark was created by a team of [NLP researchers](#authors) at the [University of Pennsylvania](https://cogcomp.seas.upenn.edu/), the [Allen Institute for AI](https://allenai.org/), [Tel Aviv Univeristy](https://mega002.github.io/) and [Bar-Ilan University](https://nlp.biu.ac.il/~rtsarfaty/onlp).

-For more details on Break, please refer to our [TACL 2020 paper](#paper), and to our [blogpost](https://allenai.github.io/Break/blogpost.html).
+For more details on Break, please refer to our [TACL 2025 paper](#paper), and to our [Ai2 blogpost](#paper).

 <center>
     <a href="https://allenai.github.io/Break/images/qdmr01.png">